$\mathbb{K}$-framings and $\mathbb{K}$-quadratic forms on surfaces

 In other words, the class $k$ is the obstruction to take a $\Gamma_{g,1}$-invariant splitting of the extension.
 Trapp \cite{Trapp} also gave a similar observation.
-As was observed by Morita \cite{Mo93}, the first Johnson homomorphism \cite{J80b} on the Torelli subgroup is extended to a cocycle on the whole mapping class group with coefficients in $\La^3H_1(\Sigma_{g,1}; \bQ)$, and its reduction by the map $\La^3H_1(\Sigma_{g,1}; \bQ) \to H_1(\Sigma_{g,1}; \bQ)$ using the algebraic intersection number equals the class $k$ up to sign.
+As was observed by Morita \cite{Mo93}, the first Johnson homomorphism \cite{J80b} on the Torelli subgroup is extended to a cocycle on the whole mapping class group with coefficients in $\La^3H_1(\Sigma_{g,1}; \bQ)$, and its reduction by the map $\La^3H_1(\Sigma_{g,1}; \bQ) \to H_1(\Sigma_{g,1}; \bQ)$ using the algebraic intersection number equals the class $k$ up to sign \cite[Remark 4.9]{Mo93}.
 One can construct explicit cocycles representing the extended first Johnson homomorphism by using symplectic expansions \cite{Mas12} of the fundamental group $\pi_1(\Sigma_{g,1})$.
 Thus we like to find a framing corresponding to a given symplectic expansion.
 But the framing is not a usual framing of the bundle $U\Sigma_{g,1}$, but a $\bQ$-framing in our sense.
 If $\bK= \bZ/2$, a $\bK$-framing is exactly a spin structure.
 Thus we consider $\bK$-framings for any commutative ring $\bK$ with unit.
 In this paper we compute explicitly the $\bK$-framing corresponding to any $\bK$-expansion of the fundamental group $\pi_1(\Sgone)$ satisfying a weaker condition than symplectic expansions (Lemma \ref{lem:C}, Corollary \ref{cor:ktauc}).
+The author \cite{Kaw06} constructed a $\bR$-symplectic expansion $\theta^{(C, P_0, v)}$ of $\pi_1(\Sgone)$ canonically associated with any triple $(C, P_0, v)$, where $C$ is a closed compact Riemann surface of genus $g$, $P_0 \in C$ is a point, and $v \in T_{P_0}C$ is a nonzero tangent vector.
+Our computation implies the $\bR$-framing corresponding to $\theta^{(C, P_0, v)}$ depends $(C, P_0, v)$ real analytically.
+It would be very interesting if one could find another geometric meaning of the $\bR$-framing.